 Spinal Cord Injury in Children

-Spinal cord injury should be suspected in any child that has been in a motor vehicle crash, has fallen from a height ≥ 3 m, or has had a submersion injury.
+Spinal cord injury should be suspected in any child who has been in a motor vehicle crash, has fallen from a height ≥ 3 m, or has had a submersion injury.

 Imaging usually begins with x-rays, including cross-table lateral, anteroposterior, and open-mouth odontoid views.
 If fracture, dislocation, or subluxation is suspected based on x-ray findings or a very high-risk mechanism of injury, CT is usually done.
 MRI is usually done with any of the following: